burcakulug/dockerized-sample-smart-apps/README.md

-# Dockerized Sample SMART on FHIR Apps
+# Dockerized Sample SMART on FHIR Apps (WARNING: NOT FOR PRODUCTION USE)

 ## Build